Geniools/CardCraft/Docs/StartDocument.md

 * (Multi)Threading - Helps making the game run few processes/threads simultanously and the keep the GUI responsive.<br><br>
 * Task - For working with async inputs and outputs, managing concurrent actions and executing mutliple tasks.<br><br>
 * Lock - Locks an object that is used in the thread so that the other thread does not use it.
 Used in adding and removing cards to the deck.
 Present in few methods in DeckPageViewModel class.
+* Async I/O - Allows the app run in the background, while the threads are still not finished.

 ### Cards Spreadsheet